Save the Date: Luleåbiennalen 2027

 Luleåbiennalen returns 5 March–30 May 2027

 The 2027 edition of the Luleå Biennial takes off from collective processes and presents new artworks and collaborations between artists, partners and audiences.
-Carola Grahn, New Red Order, Lea Simma and Wolf Babe Collective are invited to initiate the artistic contents of the biennial.
-They are all Indigenous and share between them an interest in practices of co-creation.
-Two years of public activities culminate in an exhibition period in several sites around Norrbotten between 5 March–30 May 2027.
+Carola Grahn, New Red Order, Lea Simma and Wolf Babe Collective are invited to initiate formulating the biennial.
+They are all Indigenous and share an interest in practices of co-creation.
+Two years of activities culminate in an exhibition period in several sites around Norrbotten between 5 March–30 May 2027.

 Read more